 You will most likely notice that your dog dribbles while walking or lying down, so you will probably find wet spots on the bedding or areas where she sleeps.
 This may be side effects of the anesthesia but if it lasts longer or re-occurs months after the surgery and your dog seems to not be getting better from the leaking, consult your vet as it may be spay incontinence.
 You may also notice your female dog is licking the area of skin that has become irritated by urine.

 Sadly, many of these dogs will develop a urinary tract infection because of the constant licking of the vulva and its constant exposure to urine, which can make the situation worse.
 Since the sphincter is weak, it allows bacteria to travel inside the bladder.
 And all of that licking is creating a breeding ground for bacteria.
 It’s the perfect storm of sorts and makes incontinence even worse.

-If your dog has recently been spayed and has any of the symptoms listed above, you should schedule a follow-up appointment with your vet, who will want to do a urinalysis and blood work, and perhaps even a culture to determine the kind of bacteria that is present if an infection is occurring.
+If your dog has recently been spayed and has any of the symptoms listed above, you should schedule a follow-up appointment with your vet, who will want to do a urinalysis and blood work, and perhaps even culture to determine the kind of bacteria that is present if an infection is occurring.